Kokers Media Entertainments: Writer Collaborations

 In addition to directors and actors, Kokers also kept in close touch with screenwriters.
 One of the most representative screenwriters is Sreenivansan, who is famous for social satire and characteristic portrayal, and wrote the screenplay and dialogue for Kokers' early successful works Sanmanassullavarkku Samadhanam and finished Oru Maravathoor Kanavu (1998).
 The latter not only hit a great success at the box office, but also became the start of director Lal Jose's career.

 Sreenivansan's screenplays often relate to themes like social flows, economic pressure and ethical conflicts, which are exactly all found in Kokers' narratives.
 His devotion helped with Kokers to creative works that receive both public favors and good comments, further consolidating the company’s double impacts in markets and cultural comments.

 Nurturing New Talent

 Koker Media Entertainment plays a great impact on introducing and supporting new talents.
 The most classical example is Oru Maravathoor Kanavu, the directorial debut of Lal Jose who later became one of the most prestigious directors in Kerala.
 Koks decided to sponsor a fresh director along with offering experienced protagonists like Mammootty.
 This strategy has proven the company's prospective ability in balancing innovation and risk management.

-The pattern with both new voices and experienced producers allowed Kokers to maintain its energy in the very changing movie industry.
-Through strategic integration between innovative perspectives and matured talents, the company upgraded its narrative styles, meanwhile receiving a group of consolidated and loyal audiences.
+The pattern with both new voices and experienced producers allowed Kokers to maintain its brand in the changing movie industry.
+Through integration between new perspectives and talents, the company upgraded its narrative styles, meanwhile receiving a group of consolidated and loyal audiences.